CGMossa/chiker/README.md

 In `.vscode/tasks.json`, there is a task that uses `R CMD SHLIB` to build the current file into a library.
 It also takes all `gcc` errors and puts them in the problems section.
 Thus, press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>B</kbd> after editting.

+To explore R's C-headers, there is a task `Open R headers (workspace)`.